Music and Audio Institute of New Zealand: Transfer to Southern Institute of Technology

 On 31 January 2018 the MAINZ faculty transferred from Tai Poutini Polytechnic to Southern Institute of Technology.

 MAINZ moved to 15 Canning Crescent, Māngere, where MAINZ was housed within the Te Wānanga o Aotearoa building.
-This was damaged in Auckland floods and was closed by Te Pukenga.
+This was damaged in Auckland floods and was closed by Te Pukenga in 2023.

-MAINZ currently offers programmes in Christchurch through Ara Institute of Canterbury and Southern Institute of Technology.
+Transfer to Ara Institute of Canterbury

+On 1 January 2026, MAINZ and its programmes will transfer from Southern Institute of Technology to Ara Institute of Canterbury.
+MAINZ programmes will be taught alongside the Bachelor of Music in shared facilities at 130 High Street, Christchurch.

+As of 2026, MAINZ at Ara offers the following qualifications: